 The contribution of bioenergy to the total energy supply increases generally from the reference case to the mitigation case (except SSP5 “Taking the highway”), but is especially pronounced for the mitigation scenario of SSP2 “Middle of the road” and SSP4 “A road divided” (Fig. 3).
 Consequently, the global cropland area for bioenergy production increases rapidly in the mitigation scenarios; as much as ten times for SSP4 “A road divided” between 2000 and 2100 (Fig. 4, panel c).
 The rapid expansion of cropland area for bioenergy production is the main driver for increases in total global cropland area for the mitigation scenarios of SSP2 “Middle of the road” and SSP4 “A road divided” (Fig. 4, panel d).
 Even for SSP1 “Taking the green road” bioenergy production is the prevailing driver of cropland expansion.
 However, in this scenario the cropland expansion for bioenergy is counteracted by the sustainable lifestyle choices (e.g., decreasing meat consumption) and strong increases in yields, which together lead to a reduction of cropland area for food production.
-Quite differently, very low levels of technological change and thus very slow yield development paired with a strongly increasing population (12.1 billion people in 2100) result in the massive expansion of global total cropland for SSP3 “A rocky road” in both the reference and mitigation scenario.
-The trend of expanding and stabilizing global cropland in most scenarios is contrasted by the development of global cropland for SSP5 “Taking the highway” in which global cropland increases and peaks in the first half of the 21st century, declining in the second half.
-The initial cropland expansion is due to the resource-intensive lifestyle of a slightly growing, much richer population, while bioenergy production does not play a role in this fossil fuelled scenario.
+Quite differently, very low levels of technological change and thus very slow yield development paired with a strongly increasing population (12.1 billion people in 2100) result in the massive expansion of global total cropland for SSP3 “A rocky road” in both reference and mitigation cases.
+The trend of expanding and stabilizing global cropland in most scenarios is contrasted by the development of SSP5 “Taking the highway” in which global cropland increases and peaks in the first half of the 21st century, declining in the second half.
+The initial cropland expansion is due to the resource-intensive lifestyle of a slightly growing, more affluent population, while bioenergy production does not play a role in this fossil fuelled scenario.
 For SSP5 “Taking the highway” strong yield developments and a declining population with saturated food demands lead to global cropland contraction in the second half of the 21st century.

 3.2 Impact of mitigation on consumption, yields and cropland area

 The avoided damage to GWP due to the introduction of mitigation strategies is at almost 8% in 2100 largest for SSP4 “A road divided”, followed by SSP2 “Middle of the road” and SSP3 “A rocky road” (each around 5% in 2100, Fig. 5).
-The consumption of milk and meat is dependent on income and thus higher income associated with lower climate-induced damage enables additional consumption.
+The consumption of milk and meat is dependent on income which is enhanced by lower climate-induced damage, enabling additional consumption.
 For SSP3 “A road divided” the additional global average meat consumption (due to avoided damage) is close to 1 kg meat per capita in 2100 (Fig. 5).
 In developing countries additional meat consumption is up to 1.5 kg meat per capita in 2100.
 However, compared with uncertainties within the relationship of income and meat consumption, as well as in lifestyle and cultural preference (e.g., for SSP3 “A rocky road” the global average meat consumption in 2100 is 52 ± 10 (1 SD) kg meat per capita (Engström et al., 2016a), such an impact of mitigation on per capita meat consumption appears relatively modest.